 On your driving test, you can expect:

-• Independent driving – about 10 minutes following signs or directions to a destination.
+- Independent driving – you will complete around 10 minutes of independent driving, following signs or directions without guidance.

 Q: What are “show me, tell me” questions?